 You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a hybrid pension scheme.
-For further information please visit:

-www.pensions.admin.cam.ac.uk/.
+If you are already a member of the NHS Pension scheme, you may be eligible to continue in the scheme and should contact the Pensions section of the University: www.pensions.admin.cam.ac.uk/.